Grohden/grTree/README.md

 * `npm link gulp` - links gulp to the current directory

-Then you can run `gulp` and the sources will be generated at the `./build` folder.
+Then you can run `gulp` to generate the sources at `./build` folder.
+The last step is just run `npm start` :D, then you get a nice simple angularJS Tree.

 ## TODO